argoproj-labs/argocd-operator/docs/usage/basics.md

 ### OpenShift Route

-See the [OpenShift][docs_openshift] documentation for steps to configure the Route support provided by the operator.
+See the [routes][docs_routes] documentation for steps to configure the Route support provided by the operator.

 [docs_ingress]:./ingress.md
-[docs_openshift]:../install/openshift.md
+[docs_routes]:./routes.md
 [argocd_reference]:../reference/argocd.md